DanChurchill/regression_project_zillow/README.md

 ## <a name="project_description"></a>Project Description:
-The purpose of this project is to aquire customer data for the Telco Company from a database, create a model to predict customer churn, and utilize that model to make predictions from a group of customers
+The purpose of this project is to create a Regression Model that predicts property tax assessed values of Single Family Properties that were sold in 2017 from a database of Zillow data

-Goal 1: Create a model that can predict churn with greater accuracy than baseline
+  Goal 1: Create a model that can predict the tax value better than the baseline rate<br>

-Goal 2: Find drivers for customer churn at Telco and make recommendations to improve retention
+  Goal 2: Find the key drivers of tax value for single family properties<br>
+  Goal 3: Identify where the properties are located

 [[Back to top](#top)]